lc-cs-172/spring-2025/assignments/pair/p3/README.md

 The character `#` marks a wall, spaces for hallways, `I` marks the entrance, `O` marks an exit.
-You move through the maze only through the four cardinal direction (north, south, east, west); no diagonal moves.
+You move through the maze only through the four cardinal directions (north, south, east, west); no diagonal moves.

 The program should work on any plain text file, with changing the filename being the only modification needed to the code.
 You can test it on these two files: